 Electric infrared portable warmers work by transmitting an electric current via a high-resistance element.
 They’re used in places where gas heaters aren’t permitted or aren’t safe to use.
 Compare the best-infrared heater models on our infrared heater reviews page.

 Infrared electric warmers that resemble fireplaces are also available.
 This gives the room a cozier atmosphere.
-Check out our electric fireplace reviews to see all of the options, or our wall mount electric fireplace reviews to see only wall-mountable models.
+Check out our electric fireplace reviews to see all options or our wall mount electric fireplace reviews to see only wall-mountable models.

 - Patio heaters using infrared technology

-Outdoor direct heating is provided by these heaters in areas such as decks, restaurant patios, and vestibules.
+These heaters provide direct outdoor heating in decks, restaurant patios, and vestibules.
 Some good recommendations can be found on our best outdoor heaters page.

 - Propane infrared heaters